About Old Town Hall and CitySpace

 Main Street has been the civic and economic heart of Easthampton since its construction in 1785.
 Two hundred and one years later, in 1986, Easthampton’s Main Street, anchored on one end by the Old Town Hall, was added to the register of National Historic Places.
 Between 1869 and 2003, when the City relocated its offices, the Old Town Hall was the hub of city activity.

 In 2006, CitySpace was granted a lease by the City to occupy the first floor of Old Town Hall and established as a nonprofit 501(c)(3) by founders Will Bundy, owner of Eastworks, and Ed Check.
 In 2007, CitySpace began leasing space to nonprofit and for profit tenants.
-Big Red Frame was the first tenant in the building followed by Easthampton City Arts.
-CitySpace completed renovations to the first floor of the building in 2015, restoring its historic features and adding public amenities for visitors.
-In 2022, CitySpace opened the Blue Room as an incubator venue for performance and community to gather, create, and share.
-The partnership between the city and CitySpace has worked so well that in January 2019, CitySpace established a 44-year lease with the City of Easthampton for the purpose of preserving, maintaining, and increasing the use of our city’s most prominent and historic building.
-CitySpace then launched its campaign to restore Old Town Hall and create accessible performing arts venue in Old Town Hall’s 2nd floor.
+Big Red Frame was the first tenant in the building followed by Easthampton City Arts both who still play an active role on the development of the organization and historic building.
+CitySpace completed renovations to the first floor of the building in 2014, restoring its historic features and adding public amenities for visitors.
+After former tenant Flywheel Arts Collective left, CitySpace opened the Blue Room as an incubator venue for performance and community to gather, create, and share in 2022.